 » Camp Bastion Field Hospital and Medical Treatment Facility MTF Helmand Territory Southern Afghanistan

 » TA Field Hospitals and Field Ambulances

 Autograph Book World War One

-The pictures below are from the collection of Margaret McKay McKenzie of the Queen Alexandra's Imperial Military Nursing Service Reserve whose autograph book is full of sketches and cartoons by the soldiers she cared for whilst nursing in a variety of locations including Malta, Salonica, Storovich with the 33rd Stationary Hospital, onboard hospital ships and Beaufort War Hospital.
+The pictures below are from the collection of Margaret McKay McKenzie of the Queen Alexandra's Imperial Military Nursing Service Reserve whose autograph book is full of sketches and cartoons by the soldiers she cared for whilst nursing in a variety of locations including Malta, Salonica, Sorovitch with the 33rd Stationary Hospital, onboard hospital ships and Beaufort War Hospital.
 This was a common hobby amongst patients and nurses of the Great War.